 Medellin Exploring Day 2

 Coffee to Start your day.
 Head over to the quaint and Aussie owned, Hija Mia for another taste of some of Medellin’s best coffee.
 Post coffee catch the metro to meet your group for your Communa 13 tour.
-Communa 13 tour will give you the scoop of one of the countries most dangerous barrios & an inside look at the transformation that is currently unfolding in Medellin.
+This tour will give you the scoop of one of the countries most dangerous barrios & an inside look at the transformation of Medellin through music, art, dance, and education.

 Hop on the metro & take a stroll through the Botanical Gardens for an afternoon of gorgeous scenery & tranquil vibes.
 Next to the Botanical Gardens you can also find the very popular Parque Explora.
 I didn’t have the chance to go but countless people I met enjoyed their time there.